apache/flink-training/long-ride-alerts/README.md

 This exercise revolves around using a `KeyedProcessFunction` to manage some state and event time timers, and doing so in a way that works even when the END event for a given `rideId` arrives before the START.
 The challenge is figuring out what state and timers to use, and when to set and clear the state (and timers).
-It is not enough to simply wait for the END event and calculate the duration, as the END event may be missing.
 </details>

 ## Documentation